 The Company's capital management objective is to safeguard its ability to function as a going concern while also maintaining and growing its operations and funding its development activities.
 Microbix defines its capital to include any drawn portion of the revolving line of credit, shareholders' equity, long-term debt, and debentures.
-The capital at September 30, 2023 was \$30,415,778 (September 30, 2022 - \$29,759,681).
+The capital as at September 30, 2024 was \$33,994,557 (September 30, 2023 - \$30,415,778).

 To date, the Company has used cash provided by operating activities, common equity issues, debentures, bank mortgage and other financing to fund its activities.
-The equity is provided through public offerings or private placements, the debentures are all controlled by private individuals known to the Company and the mortgage and other financing are with the Business Development Bank (BDC), FedDev and TD Bank.
+The equity is provided through public offerings or private placements, the debentures are all controlled by private individuals known to the Company and the mortgage and other financing are with BDC, FedDev, and TD Bank.
 If possible, the Company tries to optimize its liquidity needs by non-dilutive sources, including cash provided by operating activities, investment tax credits, grants and interest income.
-The Company has a revolving line of credit of \$2,000,000 with its Canadian chartered bank, Note 9.
+The Company has a revolving line of credit of \$2,000,000 with its Canadian chartered bank (see note 9).